dalibo/pitrery/INSTALL.md

 With the nagios output:

-    $ pitrery check -b -m 3 -g 30d -n localhost:/home/pgsql/pitrery/r10
+    $ pitrery check -B -m 3 -g 30d -n localhost:/home/pgsql/pitrery/r10
     PITRERY BACKUPS OK - count: 3, newest: 16d 20h 40min 15s | count=3;3;3 newest=1456815s;2592000;2592000

+The check action can check if there are no missing WAL files in the archives.
+Archived WAL files are in a sequence: missing files could make a backup impossible to restore or a make a point in time unreachable.

+To check the archives, use the `-A` option of the check action.
+The path to the directory of the WAL archives can be specified with `-a`.
+Access to the backups is mandatory to find the version of PostgreSQL and the number of segments per log (the last segment was skipped before PostgreSQL 9.3).

+Like the check backups mode, it can behave like a Nagios plugin with the `-n` option.
+Currently, backups and archives cannot be checked at the same time when Nagios plugin output is selected.

+For example:

+    $ pitrery check -A -a /home/pgsql/pitrery/r10/archived_xlog /home/pgsql/pitrery/r10/
+    INFO: checking local archives in /home/pgsql/pitrery/r10/archived_xlog
+    INFO: oldest backup is: /home/pgsql/pitrery/r10/2017.10.18_22.05.57
+    INFO: start wal file is: 000000010000000000000017
+    INFO: listing WAL files
+    INFO: first WAL file checked is: 00000001000000000000000F.gz
+    INFO: start WAL file found
+    ERROR: missing WAL file: 00000001000000000000001C
+    INFO: next found is: 0000000100000001000000F9
+    INFO: last WAL file checked is: 000000010000000200000003.gz
+    INFO: missing count is: 477

+With the Nagios output:

+    $ pitrery check -A -a /home/pgsql/pitrery/r10/archived_xlog -n /home/pgsql/pitrery/r10/
+    PITRERY WAL ARCHIVES CRITICAL - total: 32, missing: 477 | total=32;; missing=477;;

 The options are:

     $ pitrery check -?
     pitrery check - Verify configuration and backups integrity

     usage: pitrery check [options] [[[user@]host:]/path/to/backups]

     options:
         -C conf                Configuration file

-        -b                   Check backups
+        -B                     Check backups
-        -m count             Fail when the number of backups is less than count -g age               Fail when the newest backup is older than age -n                   Nagios compatible output for -b
+        -m count               Fail when the number of backups is less than count -g age                 Fail when the newest backup is older than age

+        -A                     Check WAL archives
+        -a [[user@]host:]/dir  Path to WAL archives

+        -n                     Nagios compatible output for -b and -A

         -?
 Print help